SGpp/DisCoTec/README.md

 ## When to Use DisCoTec?

-If you are using a structured grid solver and want to increase its accuracy while not spending additional compute or memory resources on it, DisCoTec may be a viable option.
+If you are using a structured grid PDE solver and want to increase its accuracy while not spending additional compute or memory resources on it, DisCoTec may be a viable option.
 The codes most likely in this situation are the ones that solve